 - Supplying the rigorous education necessary for genetic counselors to practice at the highest level of their field by meeting the needs of patients and forming collaborative relationships with colleagues and other healthcare professionals.

 - Constructing a space for graduates to gain confidence to become experts in their community and to educate community members about how genetics impacts health.

 - Cultivating awareness of identity and ability to engage effectively across cultural differences.

 Vision: To create leaders in genetic-related healthcare who mentor others in the field, use research to innovate, and educate the community they serve.

-General geographic location of internships: Minneapolis/Saint Paul Metropolitan area for Twin Cities track students.
-Rochester, MN for Mayo Clinic Track students.
+- Minneapolis/Saint Paul Metropolitan area for Twin Cities track students.
+Rochester, MN for Mayo Clinic Track students

 All members of the admissions committee complete training in recognizing implicit bias prior to serving.
 All members of program leadership and many of our instructors either have completed or are in the process of completing the U of MN Office of Equity and Diversity’s Diversity Certificate (involves over 30 hours of workshops).

 Students are also encouraged to attend these workshops as their schedule permits.
 We have created a student representative position who meets with faculty at least monthly to bring student concerns to program leadership.
 DEIB Journal Club meets monthly.